East Pakistan Air Operations (1971): 5 December

 Canberra bombers bombed Tejgaon and Kurmitola at night.
-The IAF switched tactics, ground support and attacks on Pakistani targets continued, including the first use of Napalm in combat by IAF near Jessore, but having lost 5 aircraft over Dhaka, attacks on Tejgaon were scaled back.
+The IAF switched tactics, ground support and attacks on Pakistani targets continued, including the first use of napalm in combat by IAF near Jessore, but having lost 5 aircraft over Dhaka, attacks on Tejgaon were scaled back.
 IAF Squadron No. 37, No. 17, No. 221 and No. 22 flew sorties towards Tejgaon to lure PAF Sabres into dog fights outside Dhaka without success.
 The lessening pressure led to the PAF flying some ground support missions over Comilla and other areas.
 In total 20 operational sorties were flown by the Sabres, and 12,000 rounds of ammunition were used up during 5 December by the PAF.
-By the evening of 5 December, the IAF realized that a change of tactics was necessary.
-The ack-ack regiment at Tejgaon had managed to successfully defend the airbase during 5 December and the night of the early hours of the 6th against all Indian attacks.
-The United Nations had requested a ceasefire of the Air Campaign over Dhaka to take place between 10:30 AM and 12:30 PM, so a C-130 could evacuate foreign civilians from Dhaka, and both the Pakistan and Indian governments had agreed to the request.
+The United Nations had requested a ceasefire in the air campaign over Dhaka to take place between 10:30 AM and 12:30 PM, so a C-130 could evacuate foreign civilians from Dhaka, and both the Pakistan and Indian governments had agreed to the request.